WHAT DO I NEED TO DO?

 That beam marked/numbered with a Heat Number will relate to the Heat Cert.

 It is good practice that the delivery docket will have the purchase order number on it as well as the Heat Numbers.
-For example see Duggan’s, Bentley Steel.
+For example see Bentley Steel, Blue Steel and D. Kennedy Steel Supplies.

 You, as a Fabricator, need to know that the beam has a Birth Cert and that is your Heat Cert.